MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ---

-## 2 - Connect to the external resource
+## 2 - Connect to an external resource

 When you create an external table in Azure Data Explorer, it can refer to data located in Azure Storage, such as Azure Blob Storage, Azure Data Lake Gen1, and Azure Data Lake Gen2, or SQL Server.